tier2tickets/Knowledge-Base/content/general/get-started.md

    The first time you [log in to your account](https://account.helpdeskbuttons.com/), we create a basic version of your software as an MSI that you can download and test out right away with the email connector and Helpdesk Buttons branding active.
 2. **Customize and Download your Custom Software** White label, set up your API integration with your PSA, modify the text, and otherwise make our software yours with the tools under Software Management, starting with [Integration Settings](https://account.helpdeskbuttons.com/backend.php).
-3. **Try it out and further tie together your stack through Automations** [Download your custom MSI and test it out.](https://account.helpdeskbuttons.com/builds.php) Envision how much your customers will enjoy it.
+3. **Try it out and customize with our Automations** [Download your custom MSI and test it out.](https://account.helpdeskbuttons.com/builds.php) Your customers are going to love it.

 ## 2) Deploy with our Best Practices